 As for the choice between the Ryzen 7 and Ryzen 9 processors, well, the Ryzen 9 is a slightly faster processor in CPU-heavy loads, but only tops the Ryzen 7 by about 5-10% at best, and most likely less than 5% in CPU heavy loads.
 That’s why, in theory, the Ryzen 7 model is the better value for the money.
 However, you might be forced into buying the Ryzen 9 anyway if you’re aiming for a specific screen, GPU or amount of memory, and that differs from region to region.

-Anyway, this is going to be one of my final Zephyrus G14 articles (the entire series is available here, with the detailed review over here and a comparison to the G15 and A15 AMD-powered options here), as I’m moving on to the pile of other laptops awaiting my attention.
+Anyway, this is going to be one of my final Zephyrus G14 articles (the entire series is available here, with the detailed review over here,a comparison to the G15 and A15 AMD-powered options here, as a more recent comparison with the updated Zephryus G15 and M16 generations over here), as I’m moving on to the pile of other laptops awaiting my attention.
 But if you have any other questions about the series, get in touch down below, I’ll try to help.